avine/bem-flex-grid/README.md

 </div>
 ```

-### Using custom CSS "attributes"
+### Attr syntax

-This implementation has a more concise syntax but derives from the BEM convention, by following this rules:
+The second implementation derives from the BEM convention, but has a more concise syntax.

+Here are the conversion rules:

-- any BEM *Block* or *Element* is directly used as an HTML tag attribute.
+- any BEM *Block* or *Element* is directly used as an HTML tag *attribute*.
-- any BEM *Modifier* is used to construct the attribute's value.
+- any BEM *Modifier* is used to construct the attribute's *value*.

-*The example above becomes:*
+*The example above get converted as follows:*

 ```html
 <div user="logged admin">